container

 Idempotency

 Section titled “Idempotency”The module checks if a container with the given name exists and is in the desired state.
-For running, it also verifies the image matches.
-If a container exists with a different image, it is replaced.
+For running, it compares a hash of all configuration parameters (image, network, restart policy, ports, environment, volumes, and command) against a label stored on the container.
+If any parameter changes, the container is recreated.

 Section titled “Example”See the container-app example for a complete containerized deployment.